-Yes, if you have an LTC and the firearms must stay holstered until you are at the firing line.
+Yes, if you have an LTC.
+The firearms must stay holstered until you are at the firing line.
 No holster work is permitted.
 Once at the firing line you may unholster the firearm for the duration and shoot from the bench.
-When finished shooting for the day you may return the firearm back to the holster.
+When finished shooting for the day, you may return the firearm back to the holster.

 What about rapid fire?

-Quail Creek Range is designed as a bulls eye facilty and rapid fire is prohibited by our NRA insurance.
+Quail Creek Range is designed as a bulls eye facility.
+Rapid fire is prohibited by our NRA insurance.
 (2 seconds between shots)

 What firearms are allowed at QCR?